Distressed Private Equity: The Best Place to Invest When the World is Collapsing?

 It might offer the company a new loan so it can refinance all its existing Debt, and it might charge a higher interest rate to compensate for the higher risk.

-It might also negotiate with the company and allow some of the interest to accrue to the loan principal (Paid-in-Kind) or receive equity warrants in exchange for a lower interest rate.
+It might also negotiate with the company and allow some of the interest to accrue to the loan principal (Paid-in-Kind or PIK Interest) or receive equity warrants in exchange for a lower interest rate.

 The group would perform traditional Debt vs. Equity analysis, such as looking at the credit stats in different scenarios, to make an investment decision.